SS-Atlantis/AtlantisCmd/docs/run_description_file/yaml_file.rst

   The file name of the :kbd:`physics` parameters file in the temporary run directory and the results directory is always :file:`physics.prm`.

 :kbd:`biology`
-  The path to the biology parameters file that will be passed to the :program:`atlantisMerged` executable by the :kbd:`-p` flag.
+  The path to the biology parameters file that will be passed to the :program:`atlantisMerged` executable by the :kbd:`-b` flag.
   The file name of the :kbd:`biology` parameters file in the temporary run directory and the results directory is always :file:`biology.prm`.

+:kbd:`harvest`
+  The path to the harvest parameters file that will be passed to the :program:`atlantisMerged` executable by the :kbd:`-h` flag.
+  The file name of the :kbd:`harvest` parameters file in the temporary run directory and the results directory is always :file:`harvest.prm`.

 Additional,
 optional,